Docodonta: Lower molars

+Tooth occlusion

-A distinct basin, known as a pseudotalonid, lies in the front part of the tooth, between cusps a, g, and b.
-When the upper and lower teeth occlude (fit together), the pseudotalonid acts as a receptacle for cusp Y of the upper molar, which may be termed the "pseudoprotocone".
+A distinct concavity or basin is apparent in the front half of each lower molar, between cusps a, g, and b.
+This basin has been named the pseudotalonid.
+When the upper and lower teeth occlude (fit together), the pseudotalonid acts as a receptacle for cusp Y of the upper molar.
+Cusp Y is often termed the "pseudoprotocone" in this relationship.
 At the same time, cusp b of the lower molar shears into an area labial to cusp Y. Occlusion is completed when the rest of the upper molar slides between adjacent lower molar teeth, letting the rear edge of the preceding lower molar scrape against cusp X. This shearing-and-grinding process is more specialized than in any other early mammaliaform.

-An interlocking pseudotalonid and pseudoprotocone system references the talonid-and-protocone crushing complex of therian mammals, though this is a case of convergent evolution, as therian talonids lie at the back of the lower molar rather than the front.
-Docodont teeth can be considered "pseudotribosphenic" in this regard.
-Pseudotribosphenic teeth are also found in shuotheriids and australophenidans, though these groups have a pseudotalonid which is positioned further forwards in their lower molars.
-This is another case of convergent evolution, as skeletal material has revealed that shuotheriids and australosphenidans are true mammals related to modern monotremes.
-Docodont and shuotheriid teeth are so similar that some genera, namely Itatodon and Paritatodon, have been considered members of either group.
+"Pseudotalonid" and "pseudoprotocone" are names which reference the talonid-and-protocone crushing complex which characterize tribosphenic teeth.
+Tribosphenic teeth show up in the oldest fossils of therians, the mammalian subgroup containing marsupials and placentals.
+This is a case of convergent evolution, as therian talonids lie at the back of the lower molar rather than the front.
+The opposite is true for docodontan teeth, which have been described as "pseudotribosphenic".

+Pseudotribosphenic teeth are also found in shuotheriids, an unusual collection of Jurassic mammals with tall pointed cusps.
+Relative to docodontans, shuotheriids have pseudotalonids which are positioned further forwards in their lower molars.
+This is potentially another case of convergent evolution, as shuotheriid are often considered true mammals related to modern monotremes.
+Docodontan and shuotheriid teeth are so similar that some genera, namely Itatodon and Paritatodon, have been considered members of either group.
+A 2024 study, describing the new shuotheriid Feredocodon, even proposed that shuotheriids and docodontans were most closely related to each other among mammaliaforms.
+The study named a new clade, Docodontiformes, to encompass the two groups.

-Paleoecology
+Paleoecology and paleobiology

-Docodonts and other Mesozoic mammals were traditionally thought to have been primarily ground dwelling and insectivorous, but recent more complete fossils from China have shown this is not the case.
+Docodontans and other Mesozoic mammals were traditionally thought to have been primarily ground dwelling and insectivorous, but recent more complete fossils from China have shown this is not the case.
 Castorocauda from the Middle Jurassic of China, and possibly Haldanodon from the Upper Jurassic of Portugal, were specialised for a semi-aquatic lifestyle.
-Castorocauda had a flattened tail and recurved molars, which suggests possible fish or aquatic invertebrate diet.
-It was thought possible that docodonts had tendencies towards semi-aquatic habits, given their presence in wetland environments, although this could also be explained by the ease with which these environments preserve fossils compared with more terrestrial ones.
+Castorocauda had a flattened tail, similar to that of a beaver, and recurved molar cusps, which suggests a possible diet of fish or aquatic invertebrates.
+It was thought possible that docodontans had tendencies towards semi-aquatic habits, given their presence in wetland environments, although this could also be explained by the ease with which these environments preserve fossils compared with more terrestrial ones.
 Recent discoveries of other complete docodontans such as the specialised digging species Docofossor, and specialised tree-dweller Agilodocodon suggest Docodonta were more ecologically diverse than previously suspected.
 Docofossor shows many of the same physical traits as the modern day golden mole, such as wide, shortened digits in the hands for digging.